Kanika1799/LetsPool/README.md

 Since Authereum provides Meta Transactions the users need not to pay any gas and the whole thing feels super user friendly for anyone.

+## Step 3

+Once the users have sufficient DAI they can buy PoolTogehter tickets.

+Since Authereum provides Meta Transactions the users need not to pay any gas and the whole thing feels super user friendly for anyone.

+## Step 3

+Once the users have sufficient DAI they can buy PoolTogehter tickets.

+Since Authereum provides Meta Transactions the users need not to pay any gas and the whole thing feels super user friendly for anyone.

+## Step 3

+Once the users have sufficient DAI they can buy PoolTogehter tickets.

+Since Authereum provides Meta Transactions the users need not to pay any gas and the whole thing feels super user friendly for anyone.

 ## Technologies
 - ReactJS
 - Authereum